IITD-EE-ELL305/assgn1bc-2nav/README.md

 # Design the microarchitecture for a SimpleRISC CPU that implements a subset of instructions that we studied in the class.

+## Fancy Update 1
+- Added small python codes to directly modify the '''.circ''' file to add the instructions/data to the ROM, using previousle made python assembler.

 ## Here are the specifications for the ISA

 - 32 bit instructions and data